Dative shift: Baker's Paradox and original hypotheses

-Example 14b is an over-generalization because dative shift has been applied to the verb "donate", whereas in fact "donate" cannot undergo dative shift.
+Example 14b is an overgeneralization because dative shift has been applied to the verb "donate", whereas in fact "donate" cannot undergo dative shift.

 When children say ungrammatical sentences, they are not often corrected.
-How, then, do children avoid over-generalizations such as the one above?
-There are two main hypotheses which try and explain how children avoid over-generalizations, the "conservatism" hypothesis and the "criteria" hypothesis.
+How, then, do children avoid overgeneralizations such as the one above?
+There are two main hypotheses which try and explain how children avoid overgeneralizations, the "conservatism" hypothesis and the "criteria" hypothesis.

 The "conservatism" hypothesis proposes that children do not overgeneralize the double object construction to verbs such as [donate] and [whisper] (ex.
 [John whispers Mary the secret]), because the child never hears ungrammatical double object constructions in their input.
 The child only recreates forms they hear in their input and therefore does not generalize the double object construction.
 This idea was first suggested by Baker (1979) who posited that children never make errors similar to those shown in (14b) and never receive information, about the ungrammaticality of (14b).
 Therefore, this hypothesis predicts that children acquire dative shift rules verb-by-verb, not by generalization.

 The "criteria" hypothesis instead proposes that children learn to constrain their rule for dative shift and are able to apply it only to monosyllabic verbs (one-syllable verbs, ex. [give]), which indicate possession changes (ex.
 [Mary gave John the ball], where [give] denotes a possession change from Mary, to John).
 In other words, children are quite productive with their speech, applying dative shift to many verbs, but are constrained by morphophonological criteria (monosyllabic vs. polysyllabic verbs), and semantic criteria (possession change).